PJ-Oscheh/Mastermind/README.md

 more complicated GUI rendition, this organization would ease that transition process as well.

+# Solution Overview

+## Mastermind

+This is the main game.

+## Mastermind.Tests

+This contains tests for the game.
+In particular, it tests the game's methods for generating a random answer (verifying answers are four digits long consisting of numbers from 1-6 inclusive) and for generating a hint (verifying hints consist of `+` characters to indicate correct digit & placement, `-` characters to indicate correct digit but incorrect placement, no character for incorrect digits, and that `+` characters appear before `-` characters.

+Since the answer generation test relies on random number generation, it tests the generation procedure 10,000 times.
+The hint generation test is entirely deterministic, so that consists of a few unique test cases that cover a variety of guess/answer combinations.

 # Who's the Mastermind?

 I wasn't sure who the "mastermind" was supposed to be (the player? the